kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="date-jsonb-array">6.3 Jsonb and Array</span>**

-Many of our descriptive fields were stored in PostgreSQL using jsonb or ARRAY formats.
+Many of our descriptive fields are stored in PostgreSQL using jsonb or ARRAY formats.
-While we were able to load and work with both jsonb and ARRAY in Rust, using:
+While we are able to load and work with both jsonb and ARRAY in Rust, using:

 ```rust
 pub justifications: Option<Vec<String>>,
 pub options: Option<serde_json::Value>,
 ```

-we encountered challenges when writing these columns to Parquet while preserving their original types.
+we can't write these columns to Parquet while preserving their original types.
-To store them in Parquet, we had to convert them into String, effectively storing the entire ARRAY or jsonb blob as a serialized string.
-This introduced an additional parsing step when querying the data, impacting performance and usability.
+To store them in Parquet, we have to convert them into String, effectively storing the entire ARRAY or jsonb blob as a serialized string.
+This introduces an additional parsing step when querying the data, impacting performance and usability.

 **<span id="monitoring">7.
 Monitoring and Observability</span>**